vmware/ansible-collection-alb/docs/avi_albservicesconfig.rst

                             </td>
             <td>
                                                 <div style="font-size: small">
-                  - Features opt-in for pulse cloud services.
+                  - Information about the portal features opted in for controller.
                 </div>
                                 <div style="font-size: small">
                   - Field introduced in 20.1.1.